garytou2/nc-node-sleep/README.md

 # nc-node-sleep

-This Node.js application tests if Namecheap's Node.js application (created through cPanel) sleeps under traffic inactivity.
+This Node.js application tests if Namecheap's Node.js application (created through cPanel shared hosting) sleeps under traffic inactivity.

 ## The problem

 I have noticed that my Node.js application (hosted on Namecheap) shuts down after a period of inactivity (no web traffic).
-According to Namecheap support, this should not be the case.
-Node.js application hosted on Namecheap should be running 24/7 and should not shutdown under inactivity.
+According to Namecheap support, **this should not be the case**.
+Node.js application hosted on Namecheap should be running 24/7 and **should not shutdown under inactivity**.

 They were not able to reproduce the problem.